securesign/sigstore-ocp/sign-verify.md

 Follow the steps below to sign an artifact using the cosign pod running in the cosign namespace.

-The `OPENSHIFT_APPS_SUBDOMAIN` environmental variable should be specified in the scaffolding chart, with `configs.cosign.appsSubdomain`.
+The `OPENSHIFT_APPS_SUBDOMAIN` environmental variable should be specified in the trusted-artifact-signer chart, with `configs.cosign.appsSubdomain`.
 If it isn't, you'll need to set that variable in the cosign deployment pod specification.